LoamStudios/seed_tray/README.md

 Rails app.
 SeedTray will automatically use this object as the root of your view classes.

-You must add an object for for each controller#action combination for which you want to provide custom javascript.
+You must add an object for each controller#action combination for which you want to provide custom javascript.

 For example, let's say your Rails app is called `Fruit`.
 You need to have a